-- 24.11 There shall be two (2) levels of licensure for pharmacy technicians.
-An applicant for licensure as a pharmacy technician shall be licensed as one of the following: - 24.11.1 Pharmacy technician I: person licensed as a pharmacy technician who performs any pharmacy function or duties under the supervision of a pharmacist.
-The pharmacy technician I license shall be employer-specific. - 24.11.2 Pharmacy technician II: pharmacy technician who is licensed by the Board and who performs any pharmacy functions and duties under the supervision of a pharmacist.
+- 24.11 There shall be two (2) levels of licensure for Pharmacy Technicians.
+An applicant for licensure as a Pharmacy Technician shall be licensed as one of the following: - 24.11.1 Pharmacy technician I: person licensed as a Pharmacy Technician who performs any pharmacy function or duties under the supervision of a pharmacist.
+The Pharmacy Technician I license shall be employer-specific.
+However, a Pharmacy Technician I may have multiple license from more than one (1) employer. - 24.11.2 Pharmacy technician II: Pharmacy Technician who is licensed by the Board and who performs any pharmacy functions and duties under the supervision of a pharmacist.